 There are several reasons why a country might want to regulate its data flows: i) to safeguard the privacy of its citizens, as is the case for most data protection legislation; ii) to meet other regulatory objectives, such as access to information for auditing purposes; iii) for national and cybersecurity reasons; and iv) with the aim of developing domestic capacity in data-intensive sectors, as a form of digital industrial policy.

-There are four main facets of data governance: technology, economy, security, and law and human rights.
+Data governance has four main facets: technology, economy, security, and law and human rights.

 The technological aspect of data governance refers to the development of standards, apps, and services for data management.
 Not to be confused with the ‘data governance’ term used for an area of corporate and technical governance, the technological aspect of data governance is concerned with ensuring interoperability between systems and actors, widespread adoption of standards, and proper development of technologies that deal with data and related activities.